Hat Works: Power and equipment

 The original two-storey engine house and the later three-storey engine house are no longer standing.
 Paperwork suggests that the original 1830 65 hp beam engine had a 7 ft stroke and a 17 ft 6 in beam: it was replaced in 1835 by a larger engine.
-It is speculated by that it was positioned to take advantage of an culvert that took water to the adjacent printing works: water was needed to supply the steam engine's condenser.
+It is speculated by that it was positioned to take advantage of a culvert that took water to the adjacent printing works: water was needed to supply the steam engine's condenser.

 The first chimney was square in section.
 It was replaced when the second engine house was built.
 The new chimney, round in section is of red brick, 200 ft tall with a stone oversailer.
 It served four Lancashire boilers.

 The main power shaft entered the mill on the first floor through the south wall of bay 15.
 There was a bevel gear and a vertical shaft passed through the floors to each storey.
 Here it was transmitted by a main shaft across the mill.
 The three longitudinal line-shaft runs took power from the main shaft. (six on the first three floors), they were slung by hangers on the jack-beams.
 Later this system was modified with the main shafts on the three upper floors being driven by belts.
 All of this was later removed and additional features obscure the original locations.

 Although no record exist of the type of spinning machinery actually used, the width of the mill suggests it was built to accommodate self-acting spinning mules which had been patented in 1825.
 Marsden described himself as a spinner and muslin manufacturer.
 A manufacturer, then would mean he managed the weaving: if indeed he used the factory system, the weaving would have been done in other mills.
 John and George Walthew who took over in 1870, operated the mill for spinning and doubling used throstles.